bradwestness/bradwestness.github.io/_posts/2024/2024-04-15-on-air-light-with-home-assistant-part-1.md

 ## To Be Continued

 Now we've got a sensor that tells Home Assistant when we're on a call, and an automation that can trigger an action based off of the sensor's value.
-I'll cover actually connecting the automation to a smart "On Air" light in Part 2.
+I'll cover actually connecting the automation to an IoT-connected smart light in [Part 2](/2024-04-15-on-air-light-with-home-assistant-part-2).